apache/drill/contrib/storage-http/README.md

 ~~4.
 This plugin only reads JSON and CSV responses.~~

-5. `POST` bodies can only be in the format of key/value pairs.
-Some APIs accept JSON based `POST` bodies but this is not currently supported.
+~~5. `POST` bodies can only be in the format of key/value pairs.
+Some APIs accept
+    JSON based `POST` bodies but this is not currently supported.~~

 6. When using `dataPath`, the returned message should a single JSON object.
 The field pointed to by the `dataPath` should contain a single JSON object or an array of objects.